Boooooooo: Here are all the TV shows that are getting axed

 Broken hearts: Three and a half.

 Rob Lowe and Fred Savage played brothers, with the former playing a former television actor who played a lawyer on TV, the latter playing a lawyer IRL.
 It was hilarious and meta.
 I binged it all in one weekend, and trust me, it was great.
-If you’re sad about this, Mindy Kaling is actually the saddest.
+If you’re sad about this, Mindy Kaling is actually the saddest. false

 Broken hearts: Three, but we’re giving The Grinder one bonus broken heart because Mindy is so sad.